enthought/traits/docs/source/traits_user_manual/defining.rst

 Other Predefined Traits
 ```````````````````````
 The Traits package provides a number of other predefined traits besides those
-for simple types, corresponding to other commonly used data types; these
+for simple types, corresponding to other commonly used data types; ::these
 predefined traits are listed in the following table.
 Refer to  the
 *Traits API Reference*, in the section for the module traits.traits,
 for details.
 Most can be used either as simple names, which use their built-in